RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 - NATRO ................ preserve the input rotamer ( do not pack at all) (NATive ROtamer)

-- EMPTY ................ disallow all canonical amino acids (for use with non canonicals).
-This throws away all previously applied task operations, and so will break the commutativity of task operations.
-For this reason, its use is discouraged for canonical design (but is still sometimes a necessary evil for noncanonical design), and it will be deprecated once the Packer Palette becomes available.

-- RESET ................ resets the task to its default state of canonicals ON and non-canonicals OFF (for use with non canonicals)  This throws away all previously applied task operations, and so will break the commutativity of task operations.
-For this reason, its use is discouraged except when necessary, and it will be soon (as of March 2016) be deprecated.

-- NC \<ResidueTypeName\> . allow the specific possibly non canonical residue type; one residue type per NC command.
-Note that "GLY:N_Methylation" is a special case that is entered as "SAR" (sarcosine) with this command.

 ```
 NATRO # default command that applies to everything without a non- default setting; do not repack